2021–2022 United Kingdom censuses: Census work programme

 Alongside this programme trials of statistics generation using administrative data were planned starting from the autumn of 2015 and running through to 2021 with the aim of ranging across the breadth, detail and accuracy of census outputs.

 Production

 The contract for preparing, dispatching up to 16 million paper questionnaire packs (for anyone who did not want to, or could not access the census online), and then securely managing, capturing and digitising the responses was awarded to Leidos Innovations UK.
 The contract was estimated to be worth around £65.1m.
 The parent company of Leidos Innovations UK, Leidos (an American defence, aviation, information technology, and biomedical research company), merged with Lockheed Martin's IT sector in August 2016.
 Lockheed Martin UK was awarded the contract for the census in 2011.

 Adecco UK was contracted by ONS to recruit, train and administer the pay for the 30,000 temporary ONS workers who would be working as field staff for the 2021 census.

 Changes from 2011 census

-The general style of the questionnaire is similar to that of the 2011 census, although there were some new questions for 2021:
+The general style of the questionnaire was similar to that of the 2011 census, although there were some new questions for 2021: